Holy grail (web design): CSS Grid Layout

 Although the Flexible Box module is capable of performing 2-dimensional page layout, its intended purpose is to position elements primarily along a single axis.
 Grid Layout is preferred for laying out complex pages, and pages whose layout varies greatly in a responsive design.

 History

 In 2001, Rob Chandanai from BlueRobot pioneered the first three-column flanking design using pure CSS for the website wrongwaygoback.com.
-Prior to this innovation, Neale Talbot relied on JavaScript for positioning the right-hand column.
-Chandanais's breakthrough provided a more elegant solution that eliminated the need for scripting, simplifying layout creation.
+Prior to this, Neale Talbot relied on JavaScript for positioning the right-hand column.
+Chandanais's approach eliminated the need for scripting by achieving the same result using only CSS.

-This design approach was later nicknamed "The Holy Grail" by Eric Costello of Glish.com, highlighting its significance in web development.
-This milestone not only showcased the power of CSS for complex layouts but also inspired countless designers to explore the full potential of cascading style sheets in their projects, marking a notable shift in web design practices.
+This design approach was later named 'The Holy Grail' by Eric Costello of Glish.com.
+This milestone demonstrated the capability of CSS for complex layouts and influenced subsequent approaches to page layout in web design.